omicscode/omicscode/README.md

-**Gaurav Sablok, PhD**:
+**Gaurav Sablok, PhD**

-**Research and Academic Roles** as Bioinformatician, Computational Biology and Genomics, NGS Specialist, Research Scientist, Bio-Software Developer, Bioinformatics CTO, and Lead researcher roles as Senior CTO, Senior Computational Lead and Bioinformatician/Associate.
+**Research and Academic Roles:** as Bioinformatician, Computational Biology and Genomics, NGS Specialist, Research Scientist, Bio-Software Developer, Bioinformatics CTO, and Lead researcher roles as Senior CTO, Senior Computational Lead and Bioinformatician/Associate.
 I am not interested in freelancing and technician jobs (so please kindly don't contact regarding the same).
 Genomic analysis and software development for illumina and long read sequencing approaches.
 I provide bio-software development, algorithms, bioinformatics, machine learning for Illumina and LongRead sequencing technologies across all species.
 I am specific to the analysis in the areas of RNA-seq and Single cell, Metagenomics and Pangenomics covering all species.
 Similarly, Biological Machine and Deep learning specific to biological questions, biological language models and bio-software, HPC management.
 I prefer academic and research areas in University and Organization.

-**Academic and Research teaching**: I only read and write, fullstack Python and RUST for the scientific and academic research.
+**Academic and Research teaching:** I only read and write, fullstack Python and RUST for the scientific and academic research.
 As a part of the scientific and academic research, I can give the language classes to academics and research students.
 I am not a private teacher or YouTuber and not interested in such freelancing roles or forming collaboration on the same.
 Read the software research for more detail so that my thinking can be gleaned.

-**Sequencing specifics**: \
+**Sequencing specifics:** \
 2010-2021: Plant, Bacterial, Fungi: RNASeq, GenomSeq, Phylogenomics, PacBio Sequencing, Single Cell Analysis, Bio-software. \
 2021:2023: Machine Learning, Bio-software. \
 2024: PanGenome, Bio-software. \